We'd Love to Hear from You!

 Capital markets are being transformed by blockchain and cryptocurrencies.
 It is no wonder that Goldman Sachs and Citigroup are developing tokenized securities and digital custody products.
 After all, blockchain can boost settlement speeds and mitigate fraud-related threats.

 Central bank digital currencies (CBDCs) potentially disrupt conventional banking further.
-Investment banking outsourcing companies and alternative investments firms are embracing blockchain for safe transactions, too.
+Investment banking outsourcing companies and alternative investment firms are embracing blockchain for safe transactions, too.
 Simultaneously, regulatory uncertainty persists.
 However, digital assets create new revenue opportunities.
 Investment bankers who adopt this technology will contribute to promoting innovation.
-Blockchain will also be integrated more rapidly into investment banking operations in 2025.
+Blockchain will also be integrated more rapidly into investment banking operations in 2026.

 5. Investment Banking Outsourcing